When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-Additionally, 38.5\% of practitioners believe that there are differences between academia and industry in the integration methods of LLMs and UAVs.
-67.3\% of practitioners think that academia and industry focus on different directions.
-Some practitioners pointed out: \textit{``Research - one topic, but deep, with logical knowledge base and understanding, industry - a lot of topics skimmed, practical usage with `black-box-magic'''}.
-These statements illustrate that academia typically focuses on deeply solving specific problems and exploring unknowns and theoretical innovations, while industry is more concerned with practical applications, focusing on how to quickly, efficiently, and reliably apply technology.
+Additionally, 38.5\% of developers believe that there are differences between academia and industry in the integration methods.
+67.3\% of developers think that academia and industry focus on different directions.
+Some developers pointed out: \textit{``Research - one topic, but deep, etc. industry - a lot of topics skimmed, practical usage with `black-box-magic'''}.
+This illustrates that researchers typically focus on deeply solving specific problems and exploring unknowns and theoretical innovations, while developers are more concerned with practical applications, focusing on how to apply quickly, efficiently, and reliably.

-\textbf{Solutions to Bridge the Academia-Industry Gap.} Furthermore, we asked practitioners to identify the reasons behind these differences.
+\textbf{Solutions Desired by Developers.} We asked developers to identify the reasons and solutions for these differences.
 The responses can be categorized into the five challenges listed in ~\ref{tab:dif_reasons}.
-Among them, 84.6\% of participants identified ``Technical Maturity'' as the main challenge.
-This indicates that, unlike academic research, which often emphasizes theoretical innovation, industry places greater importance on mature and reliable technical solutions.
-Specifically, practitioners pointed to the need to address issues such as ``Actual projects require mature and stable technology'' (75.0\%), ``Difficulty in actual project development and integration'' (55.8\%), and ``Immaturity of lightweight large models'' (40.4\%).
-These findings reflect the challenges academic research faces in translating results into real-world applications, as industry often encounters complex conditions during technology integration and project development.
+Notably, 84.6\% of developers identified ``Technical Maturity'' as the main challenge, reflecting the industry's emphasis on reliable solutions over theoretical innovation.
+Specifically, developers pointed to the need to address issues such as ``Actual projects require mature and stable technique'' (75.0\%), ``Difficulty in actual project development and integration'' (55.8\%), and ``Immaturity of lightweight large models'' (40.4\%).
+These findings reflect the challenges academic research faces in translating results into real-world applications, as industry often encounters complex conditions during project development and integration.